gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy held her breath.
 Uncle Jack scowled a moment longer, then grabbed it and gave it a single perfunctory shake.
-"I'm guessin' you'll want t' be off right away," he said sourly.
+"I'm guessin' you'll want to be off right away," he said sourly.

 Wales nodded.
 "Just as soon as I collect my—"